Death in the Brotherhood

 Through December 31

-Some of the ocean’s brainiest creatures are on exhibit as this traveling display features five tanks of cephalopods (meaning “head foot” because their heads are attached to their feet), including the Pacific octopus, common cuttlefish, chambered nautilus, dwarf cuttlefish and mantis shrimp.
+Some of the ocean’s brainiest creatures are on exhibit in this traveling display that features five tanks of cephalopods (meaning “head foot” because their heads are attached to their feet), including the Pacific octopus, common cuttlefish, chambered nautilus, dwarf cuttlefish and mantis shrimp.
 Call for times and ticket prices.
 Arizona Sea Life Aquarium, 5000 S. Arizona Mills Circle, Tempe, visitsealife.com/arizona, 480-478-7600.

 First Fridays Art Walk